bioinfwithjudith/sourmash_tutorial/README.md

    1 sketches with DNA, k=31, scaled=1000             21 total hashes
 ```

-# Compare and Search
+# Comparing and Searching of signatures

-## Comparing similarity of two sketches with sourmash compare
+## Compare similarity of two sketches with sourmash compare

 Now that we feel a bit more comfortable with a sketching fasta file.
 Let's sketch a another file to compare it to the previous signature file we produced.
 Notice, that we are using the same ksize and scale factor, sourmash requires that two signatures have parameters tuned in the same way for comparison.